jproctor-rebecca/jproctor-rebecca/README.md

 <!--
 **jproctor-rebecca/jproctor-rebecca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I'm Jeannine.
-I enjoy applying data science techniques to learn about the world in which we live. particularlly as it applies to the educational field.
+I enjoy applying data science techniques to learn about the world in which we live, particularlly as applied to the educational field.

 Check out some humble analyses on my portfolio page [Jeannine Proctor](jproctor-rebecca.github.io):